-Setting a static IP address is recommended to avoid unexpected printer outages due to the IP address of the printer being changed by the network router when the IP expires.
+All routers are set to DHCP, this means that the IP address will change periodically.
+Setting a static IP address is recommended to avoid unexpected printer outages due to the IP address of the printer being changed by the network router.

 Before you begin

 Be sure you know the correct network range for your router.
 This information can be found in the routers configuration interface.
 The default configuration should also be given in the routers documentation.

 For the TSP100-series printers, configuration is performed through a command-line based tool called telnet.
 Other models such as the SP700 are configured using a web browser interface.